Karthikeya108/LaneLineDetection/README.md

 6. Overlay lane lines on the actaul image.
 <img src="./sample_images/final.jpg" height="300" width="450">

+Note: One important thing to notice is that, hardcoding the values (x,y) for determining the region of interest and for drawing lane lines on initial image, is not recommeded.
+Since the model will not scale when images/video of a different resolution is used as intput.

 Modification of draw_lines() function:

 1. Initialize lists to store the x and y coordinate values from the Hough trasform lines.